opentracing/opentracing.io/propagation.md

 To make the above more concrete, consider the following sequence:

 1. A *client* process has a `Span` instance and is about to make an RPC over a home-grown HTTP protocol
-1. That client process calls `Tracer.Inject(...)`, passing the active `Span` instance, a format identifier for a text map, and a text map carrier as parameters
+1. That client process calls `Tracer.Inject(...)`, passing the active `Span` instance, a format identifier for a text map, and a text map Carrier as parameters
-1. `Inject` has populated the text map in the carrier; the client application encodes that map within its homegrown HTTP protocol (e.g., as headers)
+1. `Inject` has populated the text map in the Carrier; the client application encodes that map within its homegrown HTTP protocol (e.g., as headers)
 1. *The HTTP request happens and the data crosses process boundaries...*
-1. Now in the server process, the application code decodes the text map from the homegrown HTTP protocol and uses it to initialize a text map carrier
+1. Now in the server process, the application code decodes the text map from the homegrown HTTP protocol and uses it to initialize a text map Carrier
-1. The server process calls `Tracer.Join(...)`, passing in the desired operation name, a format identifier for a text map, and the carrier from above
+1. The server process calls `Tracer.Join(...)`, passing in the desired operation name, a format identifier for a text map, and the Carrier from above
 1. In the absence of data corruption or other errors, the *server* now has a `Span` instance that belongs to the same trace as the one in the client

 Other examples can be found in the [OpenTracing use cases](/use-cases) doc.